The best steel doesn’t always shine the brightest.Joe Abercrombie, The Blade Itself

 The blade is also tapered in its width, being widest at the head and narrowest at the cutting bevel.

-Ideally the side edges of the blade are in intimate contact with the grooves only where they exit at the top surface of the body, but should normally have no contact in the grooves elsewhere, making it possible to adjust the blade’s projection through the mouth to a uniform distance by gently tapping its head right and left a small amount.
+Ideally the side edges of the blade are in intimate contact with the grooves only where they exit at the top surface of the body, but should normally have no contact in the grooves elsewhere, making it possible to adjust the blade’s projection through the mouth to a uniform distance by gently tapping its head right or left a small amount.

 Finally, please observe that the back (vs. the ura) of a quality blade is not flat, but is slightly hollow-ground centered around the centerline of the blade’s length.
 The amount of this hollow should be more-or-less uniform over the blade’s length.